-SGHH4283 - Professional Practice
+SBEH4283 - Professional Practice

-This course introduces students to the practice world of real estates, in particular, to the requirements and characteristics of a professional.
-The primary aim is to expose students to the nature of professional practices relating to the real estate profession in Malaysia and selected markets.
-The highlights of the course include differences between professionals and non-professionals, qualifications and requirements to be real estate professionals, code of ethics and standards, professional negligence, setting up of professional business organizations, opportunities and challenges in the field of valuation, estate agency and property management.
+This course introduces students to the professional practice of real estate, in particular, to the requirements and characteristics of a professional.
+The primary aim is to expose students to the nature of professional practices relating to real estate profession in Malaysia and selected markets.
+The highlights of the course include differences between professional and non-professionals, qualifications and requirements to be real estate professionals, code of ethics and standards, professional negligence, setting up of professional business organization, opportunities and challenges in the field of valuation, estate agency and property management.